LarryVincent/customer-class/content/objectives/introduction.md

 ### Podcast

 I have created an original podcast specifically for this course.
 Each episode is about 12-15 minutes long.
 There are six episodes, in total.
-I will post links to the current episode on this site, on Blackboard and in the email blasts.
+I will post links to the current episode on this site, on Slack and in the email blasts.
 This content is part of the course and you are required to listen to it, but I do my best to make it entertaining.
 Each episode features a guest who is a leading marketer.
 Their perspectives are relevant to our learning and to our exploration of key concepts during the course.
 You will be able to listen to the content on any browser, but I also publish the episodes on Apple Podcasts, Spotify, Stitcher, and Google Play.
 If you subscribe to it through one of those platforms, you will automatically know when a new episode is available.